martyshka/SeoUrl/README.md

 ============================

 Simple ZF2 SEO Url generator.
 Module converts strings to valid Urls.
 For example:
-"I'm starting a new project – which version of Zend Framework should I use?" will be converted to "im-starting-a-new-project-which-version-of-zend-framework-should-i-use".
+`I'm starting a new project – which version of Zend Framework should I use?` will be converted to `im-starting-a-new-project-which-version-of-zend-framework-should-i-use`.
 SEO Url Module works also with non latin characters.